Uploading a letter

 - Sign in with your NHS.net account, or register for a Portal account.

-- In the Description field, include the same information as the name of your letter template.
+- In the Description field, include the email address you want the proofs sent to and the name of your letter template.

 - For the service offering, select NHS Notify - letter from the drop-down list.